n3s0/n3s0.github.io/content/feed/notes/networks/simple-residential-network-ftth/index.md

 - DCHP Scope:
   - Range: 192.168.0.10 - 192.168.0.250
   - Gateway: 192.168.0.1
   - DNS: Set to ISP DNS.
-Which is provided by DHCP public IP.

 ### Wireless Configuration
----

 Normally in this case the involvement for the user is setting the SSID name and the wireless password.
 This can be setup with the assistance of the ISP